90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 The Equal Employment Opportunity Commission investigated.
 What the investigation found was that iTutorGroup’s application software had been configured to automatically reject women aged fifty-five and over and men aged sixty and over.
 The rule was not buried inside a model.
 It was a date-of-birth filter inside the scheduling and screening tool, applied at the moment of application, before any human reviewed a candidate.

 The settlement was the first the EEOC had ever obtained in a case involving an automated hiring system.
 The agency used the announcement to confirm publicly what its enforcement actions had long implied.
-When an employer's decisions are produced by an algorithm rather than a person, the employer remains responsible for the result.
-The decision has been cited in every subsequent US enforcement action involving AI in employment, and informed the EEOC's 2023 technical assistance document on algorithmic accountability under the ADEA.
+When an employer’s decisions are produced by an algorithm rather than a person, the employer remains responsible for the result.
+The decision has been cited in subsequent US enforcement actions involving AI in employment.
+The EEOC’s 2023 technical assistance document on algorithmic accountability under the ADEA, published in May 2023 ahead of the settlement, set out the framework the case then confirmed in court.

 What an auditable version would have shown

 The iTutorGroup filter was, technically, the simplest kind of automated decision.
-An if date_of_birth < threshold then reject rule.
+A rule that said: if the applicant’s date of birth is before a certain year, reject them automatically.
 It was not a model.
 It was not an opaque system.
 It was a deliberate, documented configuration choice.
 But the company could produce no internal record of who had made the choice, when, on what authority, or what alternative was considered.
 The discovery materials in the EEOC case relied on plaintiff-side testing, the same applicant submitting twice with different ages, rather than any contemporaneous record from the company.

 A conduct record would have made the rule itself the auditable surface.
 Every applicant evaluation captured as a signed event, with the rule version that was applied, the inputs that were filtered on, and the decision that was reached.
 A monthly outcome metric, also signed, breaking down acceptance rates by protected category, would have flagged a one-hundred-percent rejection rate for applicants over the age threshold within thirty days of the rule going live.
 The discrimination would have been visible to the company’s own compliance function before it was visible to the EEOC.